Big Veneer Plaster Job, Plaster base, and finish coats over drywall.

-Apply Lime plaster base and finish coats over drywall stronger than drywall compounds or taping muds
+Lime plaster base and finish coats over drywall, much stronger than compounds or taping muds.

 Hello ladies and gentlemen, In this video, we are finishing sheetrock with lime plaster base and finish coat; no material can finish off sheetrock faster and with such quality other than the lime plaster two coat system being explained in this video.